eXist-db/puppet-existdb/README.md

 }
 ```

+Certificates for the reverse proxy are assumed to be installed in `/etc/pki/tls/certs`.

 ## Limitations

 The module was developed on CentOS 7 using Puppet 4 and hasn't been tested on any other systems.